davidmerfield/Blot/config/guides/development-environment.md

 # Setting up Blot on your own machine

 This is a short guide to installing Blot on your machine.
 I develop Blot on OSX and deploy Blot on one of Amazon's Linux distributions.
 Please note that Blot is not container-ized and this process is *involved*.
+My grand vision is to eventually remove redis and nginx, and make the setup of a development environment as simple as ```git clone``` and ```npm install```.

 ## Prerequisites